NickCH-K/CVRoller/README.md

 * Put in way of locating layout file other than the placeholder hardcoding.
 * Figure out way to allow tables more easily (tables currently work but you have to very oddly stick the table header row in the format option).
 Note this follows from the markdown package's markdown parser requiring a table header.
 * Find all HTML tags in citation formatting and change back to Markdown for the purpose of eventual LaTeX-out and Word-out. `<i>` and `<b>` already changed back.
 But are there others?
-* Suppress citeproc-py warnings for unsupported fields when reading in bibtex files
 * Allow more generic PDF generation without moderncv
 * Allow version-specific options within a section
 * Use pypandoc.download_pandoc to install pandoc if it isn't already.